-Many social networks provide one or many buttons that let you to sign in using Facebook or Google account.
+Many social networks provide one or many buttons that let you sign in using Facebook or Google account.
 It’s convenient and provides one less password to add to your password manager.
 But, it also divulges more information to the mega social network.
 For example, Facebook might start targeting you with more gadget ads when you sign up for ThisIsWhyImBroke.

 - Think Before You Post:

 Sometimes we post when emotions are high.
 Think carefully about what you’ve written.
 What could happen if you post that photo?
 Should you tell the world you’re leaving for a vacation tomorrow or can you post when you get back?
 Even under Europe’s GDPR or California’s CCPA, social media posts can travel outside a company’s control.

 - Adjust Privacy Settings Immediately:

 Social networks provide varying levels of privacy control.
 Some are easy to use and do what you’d expect.
 Some settings are buried in the hopes you won’t turn it on.
 Consider adjusting your account to be locked down first.
 Later, loosen the controls to your privacy comfort level.
 Remember to open a private/incognito browser session and try searching yourself to see what’s publicly available.

 It’s tempting to show how popular you are with 724 friends or 296K followers.
 But, your web or graph of connections can work against you.
 If your account is hacked, it’s that much more to clean up.
 If you accidentally post inappropriately, more people see it.
 Think about each friend request, invitation accepted, and subscribe link you click.
 What is the value to you?

 Only a few social networks have a verification process.
 Most services let users register with a username, first name, and last name of their choosing.
 When you communicate with other users, it is tempting to trust your assumption of their identity.
 Be skeptical when you’re not able to fully verify their profile.